Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: A simplified tke TKE transport equation

 In the wake, the streamwise component of the advection term, $-\bu{}\,\partial k / \partial x$, dominates over the other components, as shown in appendix~\ref{app:APT} (figure~\ref{fig:simpleAdvection}).
 Considering that $\partial k_\infty/\partial x = 0$, the wake-added advection simplifies to

 Similar to the advection term, one can argue that the turbulent transport outside of the wake,~\transport[\infty]{}, is negligible, resulting in $\transport[w]{}\approx \transport{} = - 1/2\, \partial (\overline{u_i'u_i'u_j'}) / \partial x_j$.
-We apply the gradient diffusion hypothesis \citep[see][]{Harlow1969,Jones1972,Pope2000} on the turbulent transport~\transport{}, and thus, approximate the triple velocity correlations in terms of the turbulent Prandtl number~$\text{Pr}_t$ (assumed to be one) and the eddy viscosity~$\nu_t$ as follows:
+We apply the gradient diffusion hypothesis \citep[see][]{Harlow1969,Jones1972,Pope2000} on the turbulent transport~\transport{}, and thus, approximate the triple velocity correlations in terms of the turbulent Prandtl number~$\text{Pr}_t$ (assumed to be one) and the eddy viscosity~$\nu_t$\tr{, defined later in section~\ref{sec:eddyViscVdLaan},} as follows: